 Three of the nine essential amino acids—amino acids the body can’t make on its own—are branched-chain amino acids:

 Protein is made up of amino acids, and amino acids are the building blocks of muscle.
 The three most essential amino acids for muscle growth and repair are called BCAAs.
-The dynamic trio of muscle growth and development is comprised of these three blocked chained amino acids.
+The dynamic muscle growth and development trio comprises these three blocked chained amino acids.
 These three amino acids operate in conjunction to increase muscle growth, speed post-workout recovery, and minimize post-workout soreness.

 Related Articles: